 Planning ahead for after the birth

-Many women find it hard to talk about any negative feelings after having a baby because they feel under pressure to be happy.
-We are constantly bombarded with perfect images of life with a newborn in nappy adverts, on Instagram and in glossy magazines all the time.
-This can make new mums feel quite guilty and ashamed about feeling anxious or unhappy.
+We are bombarded with perfect images of life with a newborn in nappy adverts and on social media all the time.
+This can make new parents feel quite guilty and ashamed about feeling anxious or unhappy.

 “From Facebook you’d think everything was fantastic with my sister-in-law, but my mother-in-law said she’s really struggling.
 Women feel the need to keep up an act I think, it’s terrible!"